jahnvirout/NeuralForge-AI/README.md

 - **ML Project Health Report generator** — produces a full Markdown report combining chunk stats and all findings, downloadable from the frontend

 ### Backend API (FastAPI)
-The entire pipeline is exposed as a REST API, not just terminal scripts:
+The pipeline is exposed as a REST API, not just terminal scripts:
+- `GET /` — backend health check
 - `POST /upload-repo` — parses, chunks, embeds, and indexes a repository
 - `POST /ask` — answers a question grounded in the indexed repository
 - `POST /analyze` — runs Phase 2 checks and returns the score/issue report
 - `POST /report` — generates the full Markdown health report
+- `GET /docs` — interactive FastAPI documentation

 ### Frontend (Streamlit)
-A clean, minimal dashboard with four views:
+A clean, minimal dashboard with five tabs:
+- **Overview** — repository health and executive summary
 - **Copilot Q&A** — chat interface for asking questions about the codebase
 - **ML Health Dashboard** — visual score and itemized issue breakdown
 - **Full ML Report** — rendered report with one-click Markdown download
-- **Repo Inspector** — pipeline architecture and live session telemetry
+- **Architecture** — pipeline architecture and live session telemetry

 ## Architecture